sfranzyshen/OttoDIYArduinoLib/README.md

   int Otto.Servos_setTrims(int TLL, int TLR, int TFL, int TFR, int TAL, int TAR);
   int Otto.Servos_saveTrims();
 ```
 The following functions are provided for compatibility with the "current" Otto library.
 These functions serve as aliases or wrappers to the new API.
-We will maintain support for the original Otto library with all 1.x.x versions, but support will be dropped with version 2.x.x.
+We will maintain support for the original Otto library with all 1.x.x versions, but support will be dropped with version 2.x.x and above.
 ```cpp
   void Otto.init(int YL, int YR, int RL, int RR, bool load_calibration, int Buzzer); void Otto.setTrims(int TLL, int TLR, int TFL, int TFR);